 Foreign currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
-The Company invests predominantly in non-Sterling assets while its Shares are denominated in Sterling, its expenses are incurred in Sterling and its presentational currency is Sterling.
+The Company invests predominantly in non-Sterling assets while its Shares are denominated in Sterling, its expenses are incurred in Sterling.
 Therefore the Statement of Financial Position may be significantly affected by movements in the exchange rate between Euro and Sterling.
 The Company manages the exposure to currency movements by using spot and forward foreign exchange contracts, rolling forward on a periodic basis.